NucciTheBoss/mtsr-datasets/README.md

 ### Notes:
 * Open is the feature to predict
 * Dataframe total shape is (2335, 5)
+* The local intrinsic estimation values is 1.7302

 # Optical Interconnection Dataset
 ### Source: